 Thwart greasy roots.

 An accumulation of sweat and oil on the scalp can weigh down even the thickest of tresses, sapping volume for a limp-locked look.
 Restore bounce to hair and eliminate excess moisture quickly with a dry shampoo foam, says hairstylist Gregory Patterson, who’s worked with Julianne Moore and Meryl Streep.
 “Standard dry shampoos use powder to help sop up oil and sweat, but they tend to leave behind a gritty residue that sits on top of the scalp.”
-The lightweight foam formula in a dry shampoo like Waterless Dry Shampoo Foam ($6.47, Amazon) absorbs into strands instead of sitting on top of them.
+The lightweight foam formula in a dry shampoo like Waterless Dry Shampoo Foam (Buy on Amazon, $7.47, Amazon) absorbs into strands instead of sitting on top of them.
 It uses tapioca starch and silica to soak oil and sweat up off the scalp’s surface, and a pop of caffeine “props” strands up at the roots for added fullness and lift.
 Simply massage a dollop of the foam into roots with fingers and brush through to ends.

 On-the-go fix: Toss some coffee filters into your bag.
 If hair starts to look greasy and flat when out and about, the filter’s absorbent material can quickly sop up any moisture.